teazle/autosocialai/docs/META_SETUP.md

 ## Step 6: Connect Instagram Business Account

-For Instagram posting to work:
+⚠️ **CRITICAL - META REQUIREMENT**: This is **NOT** optional.
+Instagram posting **REQUIRES** connecting Instagram to a Facebook Page.
+This is a Meta/Instagram API requirement that cannot be bypassed.

+Meta's Instagram Graph API works through Facebook Pages, not direct Instagram connections.
+Your app must access Instagram through its connected Facebook Page.

+### Why This Is Required

+**Meta's Architecture**: The Instagram Graph API requires:
+1. Instagram Business account (required by Meta)
+2. Facebook Page (required by Meta)
+3. Page → Instagram connection (required by Meta)

+**You cannot post to Instagram via API without this connection.** There is no workaround.
+This is how Meta's API works.

+### Why You Might See "Cannot Connect with Instagram Business"

+If you're getting an error when trying to connect Instagram, it's likely because:

+1. **Your Instagram account is not linked to your Facebook Page** ⚠️ REQUIRED BY META
+2. **Your Instagram account is not a Business account**
+3. **Your Meta app doesn't have the `instagram_basic` permission**

+### Step-by-Step Fix:

-1. **Convert to Instagram Business Account** (if not already):
+1. **Convert to Instagram Business Account** (required):
-   - Open Instagram mobile app
+   - Open Instagram mobile app on your phone
-   - Go to Settings → Account → Switch to Business Account
+   - Go to **Settings** → **Account** → **Switch to Professional Account**
-   - Or: Settings → Account → Switch Account Type → Business
+   - Select **Business Account**
+   - Follow the prompts to complete setup

-2. **Connect to Facebook Page**:
+2. **Connect Instagram to Facebook Page** (required):
-   - Go to Instagram Settings → Business → Facebook Page
+   - In Instagram mobile app: **Settings** → **Business** → **Facebook Page**
-   - Select your Facebook Page
+   - Select your Facebook Page (the same one you'll authorize in the app)
-   - Confirm connection
+   - Confirm the connection

+   **OR via Facebook:**
+   - Go to your Facebook Page settings
+   - Navigate to **Instagram** section
+   - Click **Connect Instagram Account**
+   - Select your Instagram Business account

-3. **Verify API Access**:
+3. **Verify Connection**:
+   - Go to your Facebook Page on Facebook.com
+   - Check that the Instagram account is listed in the Page's Instagram section
+   - The connection must show as "Active" or "Connected"

+### Important Notes

+**For Your Clients**: Each client must:
+1. Have a Facebook Page (or create one)
+2. Have an Instagram Business/Creator account
+3. Connect their Instagram to their Facebook Page
+4. THEN authorize your app with that Facebook Page

+**You cannot automatically create this connection for them.** They must do it themselves through Instagram settings.

+### Common Issues

+**"Instagram Business Account not found"**
+- Make sure the Instagram account is actually a Business or Creator account
-   - Your app can now access the Instagram account via the connected Facebook Page
+- Verify the Instagram account is connected to your Facebook Page in Facebook Page settings
+- The account MUST be linked BEFORE authorizing the app

+**"No Instagram account linked to this Facebook page"**
+- Go to Page Settings → Instagram on Facebook
+- Connect your Instagram Business account
+- Re-authorize the app after connecting

 ## Step 7: Update Your Environment Variables